Nickel titanium

-Nickel titanium, also known as Nitinol, is a metal alloy of nickel and titanium, where the two elements are present in roughly equal atomic percentages.
-Different alloys are named according to the weight percentage of nickel; e.g., Nitinol 55 and Nitinol 60.
-It exhibits the shape memory effect and superelasticity at different temperatures.
+Nickel titanium, also known as nitinol, is a metal alloy of nickel and titanium, where the two elements are present in roughly equal atomic percentages.
+Different alloys are named according to the weight percentage of nickel; e.g., nitinol 55 and nitinol 60.

 Nitinol alloys exhibit two closely related and unique properties: the shape memory effect and superelasticity (also called pseudoelasticity).
-Shape memory is the ability of Nitinol to undergo deformation at one temperature, stay in its deformed shape when the external force is removed, then recover its original, undeformed shape upon heating above its "transformation temperature".
+Shape memory is the ability of nitinol to undergo deformation at one temperature, stay in its deformed shape when the external force is removed, then recover its original, undeformed shape upon heating above its "transformation temperature".
 Superelasticity is the ability for the metal to undergo large deformations and immediately return to its undeformed shape upon removal of the external load.
-Nitinol can deform 10–30 times as much as ordinary metals and return to its original shape.
-Whether Nitinol behaves with the shape memory effect or superelasticity depends on whether it is above the transformation temperature of the specific alloy.
-Below the transformation temperature it exhibits the shape memory effect, and above that temperature it behaves superelastically.
+Nitinol can undergo elastic deformations 10 to 30 times larger than alternative metals.
+Whether nitinol behaves with shape memory effect or superelasticity depends on whether it is above its transformation temperature during the action.
+Nitinol behaves with the shape memory effect when it is colder than its transformation temperature, and superelastically when it is warmer than it.

 History

-The word Nitinol is derived from its composition and its place of discovery: (Nickel Titanium-Naval Ordnance Laboratory).
-William J. Buehler along with Frederick Wang, discovered its properties during research at the Naval Ordnance Laboratory in 1959.
+The word "nitinol" is derived from its composition and its place of discovery, Nickel Titanium - Naval Ordnance Laboratory.
+William J. Buehler along with Frederick E. Wang, discovered its properties during research at the Naval Ordnance Laboratory in 1959.
 Buehler was attempting to make a better missile nose cone, which could resist fatigue, heat and the force of impact.
 Having found that a 1:1 alloy of nickel and titanium could do the job, in 1961 he presented a sample at a laboratory management meeting.
 The sample, folded up like an accordion, was passed around and flexed by the participants.
 One of them applied heat from his pipe lighter to the sample and, to everyone's surprise, the accordion-shaped strip contracted and took its previous shape.

-While the potential applications for nitinol were realized immediately, practical efforts to commercialize the alloy did not take place until a decade later.
-This delay was largely because of the extraordinary difficulty of melting, processing and machining the alloy.
-Even these efforts encountered financial challenges that were not readily overcome until the 1980s, when these practical difficulties finally began to be resolved.
+While potential applications for nitinol were realized immediately, practical efforts to commercialize the alloy did not take place until two decades later in the 1980s, largely due to the extraordinary difficulty of melting, processing and machining the alloy.

 The discovery of the shape-memory effect in general dates back to 1932, when Swedish chemist Arne Ölander first observed the property in gold–cadmium alloys.
 The same effect was observed in Cu-Zn (brass) in the early 1950s.